Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

 Before you start, you need to generate a self signed certificate for Node.js server machine.

+..
+NOTE:: These generated files can be where you want.
+Just after you will need to specify the path of 'tuleap-realtime-key.pem' and 'tuleap-realtime-cert.pem' files.

+..
+IMPORTANT:: When you generate the CSR, only the Common Name is important and it has to be the site name to secure.
+As this is a dev setup, you can set the name to 'NodeJS' (used after).

 .. code-block:: bash

+    # For Tuleap Realtime developers
+    $ cd tuleap-realtime
+    $ mkdir ssl && cd ssl/

+    # For Tuleap Realtime non-developers
     $ cd /etc/pki/tls/

     $ openssl genrsa -out tuleap-realtime-key.pem 2048
     $ openssl req -new -key tuleap-realtime-key.pem -out tuleap-realtime-csr.pem
     $ openssl x509 -req -days 800 \
         -in tuleap-realtime-csr.pem \
         -signkey tuleap-realtime-key.pem \
         -out tuleap-realtime-cert.pem

-..
-NOTE:: These generated files can be where you want.
-Just after you will need to specify the path of 'tuleap-realtime-key.pem' and 'tuleap-realtime-cert.pem' files.

-..
-IMPORTANT:: When you generate the CSR, only the Common Name is important and it has to be the site name to secure.
-    As this is a dev setup, you can set the name to 'NodeJS' (used after).

 Descriptions of commands
 ------------------------